 Foundation slab piers are used for homes and other structures that have a concrete slab foundation.
 ECP offers both mechanical and hydraulic options for slab piers and can be used for both poured grade and floating slabs.
 The slab piers that we use here at Bay Area Underpinning range from 8 kips to 40 kips (1 kip = 1000 lbs of force).
 These piers are installed in a grid pattern and placed five feet apart.
 Slab piers are the best solution to lift both home foundation slabs and garage slabs in the Bay Area.

-Push piers are a fully adjustable solution that are great at lifting slabs and foundations that have settled unevenly.
+Push piers are a fully adjustable solution that is great at lifting slabs and foundations that have settled unevenly.
 These piers can be installed from both the interior and exterior of the foundation, depending on the type of foundation and the specific issue.
 For push piers, we use both the ECP Concentric Piers and the ECP Eccentric Piers (PPB-300 Model Steel Piers).
 These piers are individually driven to ensure the appropriate level of lift is applied across the entire foundation.

 The resistance piers that we use from ECP are ideal for driving deep into the soil to support foundations.
 The piers that we use for this solution are part of the Model 300 piering system, a standard in underpinning repairs.
 These piers are well-known as the strongest and deepest driving piers in the business.
 All of these piers are also load-tested before they are installed to ensure that they provide the necessary lift and support for your Bay Area foundation.

 Helical Piers – For Added Stability